V. P. Sanu: Student activist

+Controversies

+Sanu entered a major controversy for his critique of Indian Judiciary.
+He criticized Kerala High Court Judge Justice Devan Ramachandran for working in submission to the Modi led union government.
+He finds both Justice Devan Ramachandran and Kerala Governor Arif Mohammed Khan as sharing similar perspectives on matters regarding Kerala state.
+He also said whether this is to receive laurels or positions will only be apparent once Justice Ramachandran retires.
+However, a lawyer moved to court against this remark for suo moto contempt case.

 Party Politics

 In 2022, V P Sanu got elected to the Kerala state committee of CPI(M).
 He was earlier part of the Malappuram district committee of the party.

 2019 Malappuram Lok Sabha Election

 The Left Democratic Front in Kerala has fielded him as the candidate at Malappuram parliamentary constituency for the 2019 Lok Sabha election.
 He received international solidarity for his candidature.
 Student and youth activists from Canada, Turkey and Bolivia issued statements appealing the voters of Malappuram.
 Sanu contested against P. K. Kunhalikutty of IUML.
 In the legislative assembly election of 1991, Sanu's father V. P. Sakkariya also has contested against P. K. Kunhalikutty as a CPI(M) candidate.

 2021 Malappuram Lok Sabha Bye-Election

 V P Sanu is the LDF Candidate in 2021 Malappuram (Lok Sabha constituency) bye-polls.
 The security deposit for his elections were donated by farmer leaders from Punjab and Bihar, who are leading the ongoing farmers' protest in the country against the Farmers' Produce Trade and Commerce (Promotion and Facilitation) Bill, 2020, the Farmers (Empowerment and Protection) Agreement of Price Assurance and Farm Services Bill, 2020 and the Essential Commodities (Amendment) Bill, 2020.
 He criticised the IUML leader P.K Kunhalikutty for the poor parliamentary performance and the notable absence during the Triple Talaq bill voting and the Vice President election.